Sharhorod

+Sharhorod also has a number of foreign names, such as Шаргород, Shargorod, and Szarogród.

 History

 Early history

-Sharhorod was founded in 1579 by Polish–Lithuanian Commonwealth chancellor and hetman, Jan Zamoyski.
+Sharhorod was founded in 1585 by Polish–Lithuanian Commonwealth chancellor and hetman, Jan Zamoyski as a fortress.
 It was located very close to the border with the Ottoman Empire.
+Jan Zamoyski was known for establishing the Zamoyski family entail.

-Sharhorod was established as a city under Magdeburg law in 1588.
+Sharhorod received city rights under Magdeburg law in 1588.
+Zamoyski later was heavily involved in neighboring "Moldavian Ventures" and Sharhorod is located relatively close to Moldavia.